apache/forrest/etc/cocoon_upgrade/README.txt

 0. cd $FORREST_HOME/etc/cocoon_upgrade

 1. Keep our local.*.properties files sychronised with Cocoon's.
-   Make sure to exclude any new blocks that we don't need.

 Step 2 and 3 can be done with "./build.sh 0"
 2. Copy the cocoon libraries to forrest (See ./build.xml where some are excluded).